-Take home tips...
+Take Home Tips...

-- Good working relationships with the multi-disciplinary team. - Get a thorough baseline assessment pre chemo / chemo-radiotherapy. - Take the time to educate patients well at first appointment. - Check when during the chemo cycle possible symptoms of malabsorption e.g. diarrhoea / flatulence / nausea occur.
-Do these improve / resolve at any stage?
-If so, could be treatment related. - Check and re-check that patients are taking / staggering / storing enzymes appropriately. - Meals, snacks.....and additional courses! - Sip feeds and enzymes - Take necessary steps to have scripts for enzymes updated for dosage / quantity as required.
+- Good working relationships with the multi-disciplinary team

+- Knowing who to contact

+- Get a thorough baseline assessment handover to specialist unit if for chemo / chemo-radiotherapy / surgery

+- Take the time to educate patients well at first appointment.

+- Check and re-check that patients are taking / staggering / storing enzymes appropriately.

+- Sip feeds and enzymes

+- Take necessary steps to have scripts for enzymes updated for dosage / quantity as required

+- Booking timely reviews

+- Fridays!

+- Weaning down enzymes at end of life

+- Simplifying doses patient dependent